-Michael Goldman, MA, PCGC, LPC, CRADC, CEAP, CuraLinc Healthcare, Glenview, IL
+Michael Goldman, MA, LPC, PCGC, CRADC, CEAP, SAP, CuraLinc Healthcare, Glenview, IL

 Doug LaBelle, LCSW, ICGC-II, CEAP, Kenosha, WI

-Doug LaBelle, LCSW, ICGC-II, CEAP, is a licensed Clinical Social Worker in Illinois and Wisconsin, International Certified Gambling Counselor II, Certified Employee Assistance Professional, and a Trainer with the Wisconsin Council on Problem Gambling.
-He has over 35 years of experience as an administrator, clinician, trainer, and presenter.
-Doug has worked with organizations, groups, individuals, and families impacted by Behavioral Health Disorders including Substance Use Disorder, Gambling Disorder, and Gaming Disorder.
-Doug is currently working as an Independent Consultant, EAP Professional, Presenter, and Trainer with a specialty in Gambling/Gambling Disorder and Video Gaming/Gaming Disorder.
+Doug LaBelle, LCSW, ICGC-II, CEAP, is a Licensed Clinical Social Worker in Illinois and Wisconsin, International Certified Gambling Counselor II, Certified Employee Assistance Professional, and a Trainer with the Wisconsin Council on Problem Gambling.
+He has over 38 years’ of experience as an administrator, clinician, trainer, and presenter.
+Doug has worked with organizations, groups, individuals, and families impacted by behavioral health disorders including Substance Use Disorder, Gambling Disorder, and Gaming Disorder.
+Doug is currently working as an Independent Consultant, EAP Professional, Trainer, and Speaker with a specialty in Gambling/Gambling Disorder and Video Gaming/Gaming Disorder.

-Andrew Schreier, ICS, CSAC, LPC, ICGC-II, Clinical Supervisor, New Life Resources, Inc. and Community Medical Services-South Milwaukee, Menomonee Falls, WI
+Andrew J. Schreier, ICS, CSAC, LPC, BACC, ICGC-II, Community Medical Services & New Life Resources, Inc., Menomonee Falls, WI

-Andrew J. Schreier is an Independent Clinical Supervisor, Clinical Substance Abuse Counselor, Licensed Professional Counselor, and International Certified Gambling Counselor – II.
-He is the Wisconsin Clinical Coordinator for Community Medical Services – South Milwaukee that provides medicated-assisted treatment for individuals with opioid use disorder.
+Andrew J. Schreier is an Independent Clinical Supervisor, Clinical Substance Abuse Counselor, Licensed Professional Counselor, Board Approved Clinical Consultant, and International Certified Gambling Counselor – II.
+Mr. Schreier graduated from Ottawa University with a Master’s Degree in Counseling and Bachelor’s Degree in Psychology and Human Services.
+He is the Wisconsin Clinical Coordinator for Community Medical Services that provides medicated-assisted treatment for individuals with opioid use disorder.
 He provides oversight and guidance for all clinical and behavioral health services.
-Mr. Schreier also works at New Life Resources, Inc. that provides individual counseling/therapy, children and adolescent services, couples/marital counseling, step/blended families, group therapy, addiction counseling, psychological testing, and consultation.
-Experience over the years includes working in group homes, a halfway house, residential, medicated-assisted treatment, and outpatient treatment settings working with a variety of addictions.
+Mr. Schreier also works at New Life Resources, Inc. that provides individual counseling/therapy, children and adolescent services, couples/marital counseling, group therapy, and consultation.
+Experience over the years includes working in a group home, halfway house, residential, medicated-assisted treatment, and outpatient treatment settings.
 He presents on various topics related to substance use, mental health, gambling, clinical supervision, ethics, and various other topics to statewide and national audiences.
 Mr. Schreier is the host of “Talking Addiction & Recovery” Podcast.